-The Black Country Challenge is aimed at challenging key players to work in new ways to raise attainment and aspiration.
+Last year, the Black Country Challenge campaign was launched and all the key players in education were challenged to wok in new ways to raise attainment and aspiration.
 The Black Country is one of only three areas nationally to benefit from a 3 year City Challenge programme backed by considerable investment from Central Government.
 The three challenges for the programme remain: